mcbeav/Palette/README.md

 <h4 align="center">Sync ColorSnapper</h4>

-<p>Sync ColorSnapper combines the data that is currently in ColorSnapper2 with your most current backup created.
+<p><i>Sync ColorSnapper</i> combines the data that is currently in ColorSnapper2 with your most current backup created.
 This option only works if you setup to store your palette data using cloud storage, or a combination of both local and cloud storage.</p>

 <p>This option is meant to sync ColorSnapper data across computers if you use ColorSnapper & develop across computers.</p>